 The Veterans Affairs New York Harbor Healthcare System – Brooklyn Campus

-Dating back to the civil war era, the VA Health System was developed from federal hospitals and domiciliaries for the nation’s volunteer forces.
-Today, more than 60% of all medical residents obtain a portion of the training at VA hospitals.
-The VA Harbor Healthcare System: Brooklyn Campus provides the young urologic surgeon in-training with a procedure focused experience in clinical and operative environments.
+Dating back to the Civil War era, the VA Health System was developed from federal hospitals and domiciliaries for the nation’s volunteer forces.
+Today, more than 60% of all medical residents obtain a portion of their training at VA hospitals.
+The VA Harbor Healthcare System: Brooklyn Campus provides the young urologic surgeon-in-training with a procedure focused experience in clinical and operative environments.
 The resident has the privilege of treating men and women who have sacrificed for the country in active combat.
-Under the tutelage of fellowshipped trained urologic surgeons in Uro-Oncology, Andrology, Male Infertility, Microsurgery, Female Pelvic Medicine, and Reconstructive Surgery the resident gains a full breadth of the scope of urology.
-It is here the resident works one-on-one with the chairman of the program who is world renown for his research and advancement in the understanding of voiding dysfunction, urodynamic studies, and nocturia.
+Under the tutelage of fellowship-trained urologic surgeons, the resident gains a full breadth of the scope of urology.
+It is here the resident works one-on-one with the Chair of the program who is world renown for his research and advancement in the understanding of voiding dysfunction, urodynamic studies, and nocturia.
 Additionally, the resident will acquire distinct exposure to multidisciplinary Tumor Board conferences that includes professionals in: Pathology, Medical Oncology, Radiation Oncology, and Urologic Oncology.
-The VA New York Harbor Healthcare System: Brooklyn Campus provides experience to the urologic surgery resident during their PGY-2, and PGY-3 years.
+The VA New York Harbor Healthcare System: Brooklyn Campus provides experience to the urologic surgery resident during their PGY-1, and PGY-2 years.

 Children’s Hospital of Philadelphia (CHOP)

-Perennially ranked as the nation’s top pediatric hospital, The Children’s Hospital of Philadelphia has recently embarked on an affiliation with the SUNY Downstate Medical Center Department of Urology Residency.
-Since 1855, the nation’s first hospital devoted exclusively to caring for children, The Children’s Hospital of Philadelphia has lead the way with dramatic “firsts” in the development of innovations that have improved pediatric healthcare.
+Perennially ranked as the nation’s top pediatric hospital, The Children’s Hospital of Philadelphia has become an integral part of the SUNY Downstate Urology Residency Program.
+Since 1855, the nation’s first hospital devoted exclusively to caring for children, The Children’s Hospital of Philadelphia has led the way with dramatic “firsts” in the development of innovations that have improved pediatric healthcare.
 Under the instruction from thought leaders in the field of pediatric urology, the urologic surgery resident gains exposure to unmatched clinical pathology.
-The urologic surgery resident is provided housing by the program in affluent Rittenhouse Square in Center City, Philadelphia.
+The urologic surgery resident is provided housing by the program in University City on the Penn Campus in Philadelphia.
 The Children’s Hospital of Philadelphia provides experience to the urologic surgery resident during their PGY-4 year.

 Memorial Sloan Kettering Cancer Center (MSKCC)

-A world renowned private cancer center, Memorial Sloan Kettering Cancer Center has devoted over 130 years to patient care, research, and education.
+A world renowned private cancer center, Memorial Sloan Kettering Cancer Center, founded in 1884, has devoted over 135 years to patient care, research, and education.
 Located on York Ave, on the Upper East Side of Manhattan, MSKCC is ranked atop US News & World Report for cancer center care.
-Expectedly, the institution treats pathology from not only across the nation, but that transverses the world.
+Expectedly, the institution treats pathology from not only across the nation, but around the world.

 The urologic surgery resident is involved in an incomparable role at Memorial Sloan Kettering Cancer Center.
 By the end of their residency, the young physician will have completed 2/3rds of a clinical fellowship in Urologic Oncology.
 Eight clinical months are spent in direct patient contact in clinical and operative settings.
 As a chief resident, the urologic surgery resident serves as an acting fellow, and cares for a disease-specific urologic oncology service under the tutelage the specialty’s thought leaders.
 Additionally, the urologic surgery resident is oft involved in starting or advancing clinical research utilizing the resources and databases provided by an industry leader in academic medicine.